LatimerLab/postfire-management/README.md

-# Evaluating post-fire forest management
+# Post-fire forest management
-A project to evaluate the outcomes of post-fire forest management (particularly tree planting) under different scenarios and relative to natural forest regeneration patterns
+A project to evaluate the outcomes of management practices (particularly tree planting) on post-fire forest recovery

+This repository contains the code and data associated with the quantitative aspects of the project (currently, selection of candidate study sites).
+Large data files that cannot be synced to this repository are located here: https://ucdavis.box.com/v/pfm-non-synced.
+Once the GitHub repo is cloned to a local computer, the "non-synced" Box folder can simply be copied into the "data" folder.

+Files not related to analytical components of the project (e.g., field visit notes and presentations) are stored in the project Box folder: https://ucdavis.box.com/v/postfire-management.
+Contact me for access.

-### Description of repository file structure
+### Description of GitHub repository file structure
-The list below describes how files are organized in this repo, with **_bold, italic_** text indicating folders and **bold** text indicating files.
+The list below describes how files are organized in this repo, with **_bold italic_** text indicating folders and **bold** text indicating files.

   * **_data_**: data files used by and produced by scripts/analysis